silvermango9927/incident-resolving-agent/README.md

 - Voice input of incident reports to make it truly multimodal
 - Using Transformer-based Spatio-temporal attention (TrAIsformer) for hetergenous inputs
 - Create a sandboxed representation of knowledge
-- Finetune LLMs for agent calls, such as Gradient Low Rank Projection
+- Finetune LLMs for agent calls using Gradient Low Rank Projection (GaLore)

 > Created by Abhay Ganti, Ambar, Praneeth Suresh